zouyajing/FLVIS/README.md

   sudo make install
   ```

 1.f Modify the file names of the saved models in `FLVIS/src/backend/vo_loopclosing.cpp`.
-In Lines 198, 264,285, and 956, replace `rick` with `your user name`, i.e. `lee`
+In Lines 198, 264,285, and 956, replace `rick/FLVIS` with `your user name and working space`, i.e. `lee/cat_ws`

 1.g Build the package
 ```